andreapavoni/flucs/README.md

 # flucs: yet another Flux implementation

-A small, simple library to reduce boilerplate when using Facebook [Flux](https://github.com/facebook/flux).
+A small, simple library to reduce boilerplate when using [Flux](https://github.com/facebook/flux).
 Here there are some interesting points about it:

 * based on [Flux](https://github.com/facebook/flux)